 Accessibility statement

-The National Careers Service website is run by the Department for Education (DfE).
-We want as many people as possible to be able to use this website, including people who use assistive technologies.
-This means for example, that you will be able to:
+The National Careers Service website is run by the Department for Education.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.